Hopson97/Faster-Than-Wind/README.md

 ###Using the ship Editor

 Using the ship editor is very simple.
-Infact, the controls are told to you when you load up or create a new ship.
+In fact, the controls are told to you when you load up or create a new ship.

 ![alt tag](http://puu.sh/mKAbl/e976eb63df.png "The ship editor controls,")